July 25, Reading 1 – Judges 21

 * Gracious Father God,

-Please use these records of Israel’s history with judges to refine us as we read them – Please write Your word on our hearts!
+Please use these passages of Israel’s troubled history to refine us as we read them – Please write Your word on our hearts.

-Please equip us each day to go about what You would have us do with all our heart, mind and strength.
+Please equip us each day to go about what You want for us to do.

 Amen.